steven4547466/HelloMyNameIs/README.md

 Very simple plugin for randomizing display names of players on your server.
 You can also customize the names list and the names of SCPs.

+You can always find the latest stable dll [here](https://github.com/steven4547466/HelloMyNameIs/releases/latest).
+This plugin requires EXILED, which you can find [here](https://github.com/galaxy119/EXILED).

 ## Config options

 - Names - List of names that players can get, default not shown because of how many there are.